South Normanton: History

 Around 1888 the only houses that were there were a few cottages around the church of St Michael, on the hilltop in South Normanton Centre and the Windmill.
 The church was also there of course.
 All the settlement and buildings at this point were clustered around the main road along the roadsides of what is now Church Street and Market Street (a linear settlement).
 There were farming fields around the arched shaped village.

 Around 1921 the village began its main industry of mining.
 Many people moved in from the surrounding countryside to work in the mines.
 The wages they earned were better than the crops that they grew in the fields as security so they came to the village in their hundreds.
 Many terraced houses were built to accommodate them.
 These were small and cheap housing for the poor people that came, the streets around Peel Street, South Street and Albert Street.
 More houses were built on Berristow Lane and Carter Lane East.
 At this time there was one infant school called Hamlet Lane School.
 The population of the village grew dramatically.
 Notice on the 1921 map that the 'hamlet' remains.

 Around 1957 the government and councils of Britain were concerned about the lot of poor people in the country and began a house building programme to improve the housing.
 In South Normanton New Street and Hilcote Street were built (new street shows up on the 1880 to 1888 map of south normanton and hilcote st shows up on the 1900 map along with half of downing street) along with King Street and other such areas.
 Schools were built to educate the children of the villagers and shops sprang up to serve the community.
 At the same time some houses were beginning to spring up along the main roads of Market Street and Mansfield Road.
 The schools included; Glebe Junior School, New Street Secondary School, Green Infant School and Brigg Infant School.

 In the period after the Second World War the council built an estate to give some of the residents of South Normanton the chance to rent very high quality housing.
 This was known as council housing.
 The streets in South Normanton that were built were along Lansbury Drive.
-The secondary school (Frederick Gent School) was built in 1959 also helped cater for the growing population.
+The secondary school (Frederick Gent School) was built in 1959 and also helped cater for the growing population.

 After the 1980s there had been a huge infilling around South Normanton.
 The areas of Broadmeadows, Rippon Homes and newer housing areas were built.
 These were higher cost housing for the private market.
 Major roads had also been built including the M1 motorway creating easier access to the village and surrounding area for car owners.
 The East Midlands Designer Outlet (owned by McArthurGlen Group) is located near the edge of the settlement close to the M1.